skylight-hq/skylight.digital/_blog_posts/bug_bounty_solution_announcement.md

 - Setting the initial scope of the assessment.
 That is, what **digital assets** (e.g., 3&ndash;5 public-facing websites, all web services under a particular domain, a highly-sensitive system in pre-production) and **bug types** (e.g., XSS, SQL injection) you want &mdash; and don't want &mdash; researchers to focus on.
 - Determining what type of program you want to run.
 For example, it could be **private** (invite-only) or **public** (open to the collective intelligence of thousands) coupled with a **Vulnerability Disclosure Program** (open-door policy to anyone who wants to report a security flaw).
 - Calibrating the rewards structure based on your available budget.
+- Choosing and setting up a bug bounty platform &mdash; such as Bugcrowd or HackerOne &mdash; for receiving, organizing, analyzing, understanding, and offering rewards for vulnerability reports from third-party researchers.
+(We do not recommend trying to build-out and manage this infrastructure yourself.)
 - Priming your vulnerability management processes to handle the influx of new reports that will come and need to be triaged and remediated.
 This includes highlighting how triages are handled and designating remediation teams.
 - Crafting your policy/rules page.
 This page commonly contains your disclosure policy, rules of engagement, scope, service-level agreements (e.g., time to respond to a new report, time to bounty after validation), and other important information.